 Acupuncturist Chapel Hill, NC

 Occasionally patients report they have received something called ‘Dry Needling’ from another practitioner and ask if we perform Dry Needling Technique at our acupuncture office.
 Dr. Lisa Oskardmay is a licensed acupuncturist with additional training specifically in DNT.
 Additionally, most acupuncturists can perform DNT, which involves deep needle insertion into muscle spasm areas to relieve trigger points and other muscle spasm issues as it is part of our scope of practice and general training.
 Nonetheless, although trained in the method, not all acupuncturists choose to use acupuncture in that manner and focus on other ways to mobilize qi and body energy.
 At Acupractic, DNT is available, and we offer meridian balancing acupuncture, as well.
+Read more about acupuncture versus dry needling.

 There are some similarities between acupuncture and DNT, but profound differences, as well.
 Practitioner training and philosophic differences impact safety and outcome.
 Patients need to know the difference between the practices of acupuncture DNT to make good healthcare decisions.